joyent/triton-kbmapi/docs/index.md

 **Header**  | **Description**
 ------------|-----------------
-Date        | When the response wqas send (RFC 1123 format).
+Date        | When the response was sent (RFC 1123 format).
 Api-Version | The exact version of the KBMAPI server that processed the request.
 Request-Id  | A unique id for this request.